 Common Symptoms of MTHFR Gene Mutation

-MTHFR mutations affect everyone differently, and symptoms can vary from long-term health issues to hardly any noticeable changes in overall health.
+MTHFR mutations affect everyone differently.
+Symptoms may vary from long-term health issues to hardly any noticeable change in overall health.
 Here are some common symptoms to look for:

 High Homocysteine Levels: Poor methylation leads to high levels of homocysteine, an amino acid.
 High levels of homocysteine are linked to increased risk of heart attacks and stroke.